Bad Idea (Ariana Grande song): Composition

-Musically, "Bad Idea" is an EDM and trap song, with a length of four minutes and twenty-seven seconds.
+Musically, "Bad Idea" is a new wave, electropop, and electro-trap song with EDM influences, and runs for a length of four minutes and twenty-seven seconds.
 It is written in the key of E-flat minor and set in common time signature, with a moderately fast tempo of 138 beats per minute.
 Grande's vocals span from the low note of E♭3 to the high note of A♭5.
 "Bad Idea" begins with a guitar riff and has a "melodic turn" in the hook, with ad-libs and echoes.
 A vocal inflection is used when Grande sings the song's title.
 She also calls herself "Ari-chan" during the chorus.
 This was a reference to her admiration of Japanese culture according to Rachel Handler of Vulture and Mekishana Pierre of PopSugar.
 An orchestral arrangement begins during the second chorus, leading to the third chorus where the singer performs the title using two higher notes.
 The song ends with a chopped and screwed outro with Grande's vocals slowed down and pitched.

 In the lyrics, Grande talks about using someone to recover from a previous relationship, as indicated in the chorus, "Yeah, I'ma call you over here to numb the pain / I got a bad idea, forget about it, yeah, forget about him, yeah / Forget about me."
 Raúl Guillén of the Spanish website Jenesaispop noted that during the second verse the singer is "desperate" to numb the pain with somebody who does not expect commitment from her.
 "Need somebody, gimme something I can feel / But, boy, don't trip, you know this isn't real / You should know I'm temporary".
 Publications including The Indianapolis Star, The Atlantic and The Hollywood Reporter found similarities between the track and "Somebody That I Used to Know" by Gotye and Kimbra.
 Sleeping With Sirens guitarist Nick Martin also noted the similarities between both songs via his Twitter account.